gitdeepsingh/expensify-app/readme.md

 git add - adds files to staging area git commit - creates a new commit from staging area git log - view recent commits

+The application uses react-redux (enzyme unit testing) to intract with Firebase and let users to create, edit and remove expenses.